 What causes stains on teeth?

-Some foods and beverages, including coffee, tea, dark sodas, red wine, and even some fruits and vegetables, stain teeth.
+Some foods and beverages like coffee, tea, dark sodas, red wine, and even some fruits and vegetables, stain teeth.
 Cigarettes and chewing tobacco also have the potential to cause tooth stains.
 Tooth discoloration can also result from poor oral hygiene.

 What are the types of tooth discoloration?

-There are two types of teeth staining: extrinsic and intrinsic.
+The two types of tooth stains are extrinsic and intrinsic.
 Extrinsic stains typically appear yellow and spread across the entire tooth’s outer surface.
-Intrinsic staining occurs on the tooth’s inner layer, making intrinsic staining harder to reverse than extrinsic.
+Intrinsic stains occur on the tooth’s inner layer.
+These stains are harder to remove than surface stains.

 Can a hygienist remove brown stains?